Results of the Work – 2/12/15

 Bob Bollow

-So thanks so much for your prayers for the ministry and for evangelism if you had a chance today.
-The Lord was with me and guided me.
+So thanks for your prayers for the ministry and for Evangelism on Friday if you had a chance.
+God truly blessed.

 In Him,